How cycling in Costa Rica could look like.

 • Those wanting to discover authentic wildlife and plants can visit the Cloud Forests at Santa Elena and Monteverde.
 The natural habitat is preserved thanks to the fog covering the area.
 The skywalk offers those without a fear of heights the opportunity to observe various animals from above.

-• If you’re feeling brave, you can hike to the source of the Celeste river which’s water is turquoise.
+• If you’re feeling brave, you can hike to the source of the Celeste river whose water is turquoise.
 The daunting part of the hike is that the river runs along the base of an active volcano.
 A special adventure.

 Tips